19 October 2019

 Orthodontic relief wax is one of the things to make wearing braces easier during the first week or two.
-When you get your braces put on, sometimes, the hardware can irritate your lips, cheeks and tongue until your mouth gets used to the appliance.
+When you get your braces put on, sometimes, the hardware can irritate your lips, cheeks, and tongue until your mouth gets used to the appliance.
 Break off a small piece of wax, roll it into a ball between your fingers to warm it up and then place it on the area of your braces that’s bothering you.
 It will act as a buffer and protect the inside of your mouth.
-Wax can also come in handy if you have braces emergency like a poking wire or loose bracket.
+Wax can also come in handy if you have braces emergencies like a poking wire or loose bracket.

 GET SPECIALIZED FLOSS

 Another of our braces hacks to use an orthodontic flosser or a product like Super Floss.
 These tools are designed especially for helping you floss with braces, and they’re a lot easier to manoeuvre than regular dental floss.
 Of course, there’s nothing wrong with using standard floss but believe us, and a specialized product will simplify things.

 Like we mentioned, you’ll want to brush after meals and snacks and since you’ll probably be at work, school or out and about during many of your daily meals, bringing a travel kit with you wherever you go is one of the best tips for having braces.
 Besides, who wants to have a piece of broccoli stuck in their bracket unknowingly?
 Toss a travel toothbrush, proxy brushes, floss, a small mirror and orthodontic wax in a toiletry bag and make a habit of keeping it in your bookbag, your car or your desk at work.

 STOCK YOUR FRIDGE AND PANTRY WITH BRACES-FRIENDLY FOOD